Grammar & Composition

-Placing side-by-side two coordinate elements, the second of which serves as an explanation or modification of the first.
+Apposition is the placement side-by-side of two coordinate elements (usually noun phrases), the second of which serves to identify or rename the first.
 Adjective: appositional.
-See also:

 Etymology: